morey-ow/tlrc23-24/brain_dump.md

 This might be too much additional work on faculty.
 But perhaps a book one of us already wants to read.

 ### 3. TLRC campus newsletter collecting links to interesting teaching articles, podcasts
-Maybe send out a monthly or bi-weekly email of a curated list of articles, podcasts TLRC (or members of campus community) find interesting.
+- Send out a monthly or bi-weekly email of a curated list of articles, podcasts TLRC (or members of campus community) find interesting.
+- This might provide a low-cost/resource way of promoting a community of engagement around teaching and learning, while also allowing faculty a low barrier of entry to engage

 ### 4. TLRC Brightspace repository
 - I reached out to the instructional design team, and Michael Thompson has informed me that he can give access to the entire faculty when instructed to do so
-- Perhaps discussion boards to discuss topics related to articles in aforementioned newsletter
+- Perhaps discussion boards to discuss topics related to articles in previously newsletter

 ### 5. SUNY Old Westbury TLRC webpage